buffeinstein/sorting-algs-runtimes-analysis/README.md

 ## Submission

-Submit the link to your and your partner's github repos to sakai.
+Submit the link to both your and your partner's github repos to sakai.